-This GMAT practice question is a number theory question testing your understanding of factors/divisors of a number.
+This GMAT sample question is a number theory, number properties practice question testing your understanding of factors/divisors of a number.
 You could get 2 to 4 questions testing concepts in number properties and number theory in the GMAT quant section.

 a * 43 * 62 * 1311 can be expressed in terms of its prime factors as a * 28 * 32 * 1311